vectortree/tcp-packet-analyzer/README.md

 # TCP Packet Analyzer

 This is a Python program that analyzes TCP packets.
 It was created as an assignment for my computer networking course (Fall 2021).
+Please navigate to ```xu-starr-assignment2/analysis_pcap_tcp.py``` for the source code.

 ## Instructions